 - Physical, mental and emotional development lags

 - Sudden speech disorders

 - Overreaction to mistakes

 - Extreme fear of any new situation

-- Neurotic behaviors (rocking, hair twisting, self-mutilation)
+- Neurotic behaviour (rocking, hair twisting, self-mutilation)

 - Extremes of passivity or aggression

 - Appear unconfident or lack self-assurance.

 Action will be taken if the staff member has reason to believe that there is a severe, adverse effect on the behaviour and emotional development of a child, caused by persistent or severe ill treatment or rejection.
 Children may also experience emotional abuse through witnessing domestic abuse and alcohol and drug misuse by adults caring for them.
+In England, the Dmestic Abuse Act 2021 recognises in law, for the first time, that children are victims if they see hear or otherwise experience the effects of domestic abuse.